-The US Environmental Protection Agency is currently fighting hard to stop the destructive mining practices that threaten aquatic habitats and the wildlife of the Appalachian Mountains of West Virginia.
+The US Environmental Protection Agency (EPA) is currently fighting hard to stop the destructive mining practices that threaten aquatic habitats and the wildlife of the Appalachian Mountains of West Virginia.

 Mountaintop mining involves removing vast amounts of earth with explosives so that thin seams of coal can be excavated.
 Last year, the EPA vetoed a permit for one of the largest projects like this in West Virginia.
 The permit had been awarded by the US Army Corps of Engineers to Mingo Logan, a subsidiary of Arch Coal in 2007.
 The company is the second-largest coal producer in the USA and is based in St Louis, Missouri.
 The EPA concluded that the Spruce 1 mine would have unacceptable effects on the water quality and wildlife in the region.